 A very complicated plot ensues, climaxed when Lash and Joyce kiss – and she reaches for a rifle to shoot him.
 He slaps her face twice and says, “Three murders were enough, Joyce.
 I object to being a fourth.”
-Since Lash believes she is the murderer, she would be “a killer client” (a character type I describe in detail in another webpage).
+Since Lash believes she is the murderer, she would be “a killer client” (a character-type I explain in the page The Killer Client & the PI).
 But Lash is mistaken.
 Joyce is the accomplice of the film’s title.
 Her husband, Jim (Edward Earle), is not only alive, but the killer, and Joyce has been in cahoots with him all along.
 In a shootout with Lash, Jim accidentally kills Joyce, and then Lash kills Jim.
 The film ends with Lash as broke as at the beginning.
 But because he failed to solve the mystery, it seems only just.

-Frequently, at the conclusion of a private eye film noir (as I describe in another webpage), a PI gets a sweetheart.
+Frequently, at the conclusion of a private eye film noir (as I in explain in the page The Sweetheart & the PI), a PI gets a sweetheart.
 Hollywood’s gentleman detective, no matter how flirtatious he is, winds up alone, except perhaps with a male sidekick.
 The Falcon is one such gentleman detective.
 In fact, three entries in the series, each with Tom Conway, are arguably film noir: The Falcon in Mexico, The Falcon in Hollywood, and The Falcon in San Francisco.
 (The notable difference between these films and the others with Conway or those with his predecessor, George Sanders, is the presence of a noir visual style, such as expressionist camera angles and/or chiaroscuro.)
 The Falcon may be attracted and attractive to women, but when a case is over, he never winds up with a sweetheart.
 This is one more instance in which Simon Lash is a gentleman detective, not hardboiled.
 Lash doesn’t get a sweetheart.
 His companion remains his assistant, Eddie (Tom Dugan), who has the stock character polar-opposite personality of his “boss,” typical of male sidekicks in gentleman detective films.

 Guilty Bystander (1950) is private eye film noir with a hardboiled dick and a fine noir visual style.